Resources

-Especially for experienced public speakers, like teachers, professors or other professions where engaging an audience is an integral part of the job, it is important to remember that TED Talks are their own format, They are not a lecture, a toast or a keynote speech.
+Especially for experienced public speakers — teachers, professors or other professions where engaging an audience is part of the job — it is important to remember that TED Talks are their own format.
+They are not a lecture, a toast or a keynote speech.

 This page provides a few tips to craft your talk in order to create the most impact.